-Springing ahead, when it comes to Daylight Saving Time, comes with some obvious headaches – mainly the disruption to your sleep cycle.
-But when fall comes around, Daylight Saving Time ends, and we all get the coveted “extra hour” of sleep.
+Springing ahead for daylight saving time comes with some obvious headaches – mainly the disruption to your sleep cycle.
+But when the fall time change comes around, daylight saving time ends, and we all get the coveted “extra hour” of sleep.

 While this sounds great, there can be some health hiccups that come with the season.
-We sat down with Kimberley Lingler, MD, with Bon Secours – Iron Bridge Family Medicine to discuss some tips for coping with the fall time change.
+We sat down with Kimberley Lingler, MD, with Bon Secours Chester Family Medicine, to discuss some tips for coping with the fall time change.

 “Daylight saving is not just an interruption to our alarm clocks but also to our internal clocks,” she states.
 “Over the following week or more, the time shift leads to a decrease in our sleep quality as we adjust.”